Cake fluffiness defined?

 This article was originally published in European Baker & Biscuit magazine.

-Jo is a Food Scientist in the Rheology and Texture section of the Production and Processing Research Department.
+Jo is leader of the Food and Drink Microstructure section of the Product Innovation Department.
 Jo's main roles include product assessment, with a focus on the physical properties of food products and ingredient functionality.